A Poor Relation: Plot

-As described in a film magazine, shabby and lovable old inventor Noah Vale (Rogers) shares his attic room with Rip (DeVilbiss) and Patch (Trebaol), two orphans he has befriended.
+As described in a film magazine, shabby and lovable old inventor Noah Vale shares his attic room with Rip and Patch, two orphans he has befriended.
 His lifetime ambition is centered in an invention he has slaved to perfect.
 In the meantime he tries to keep Rip, Patch, and himself from starving by selling copies of The Decline and Fall of Rome door to door.
-He is dispossessed and Scallops (Malone), a neighbor's child, gives them shelter.
-Vale has a distant relative, a wealthy manufacturer by the name of Fay (Williams), and when he writes him for aid in putting the invention to market, Fay's daughter (Breamer) takes a deep interest in the case.
-Fay's partner Sterrett (Ainsworth) tries to steal a model of the invention, but returns it when he finds that it is worthless.
-Johnny Smith (MacDonald), secretary to Fay, is discharged but secures work at a newspaper, and gets a position for Vale as a column writer.
+He is dispossessed and Scallops, a neighbor's child, gives them shelter.
+Vale has a distant relative, a wealthy manufacturer by the name of Fay, and when he writes him for aid in putting the invention to market, Fay's daughter takes a deep interest in the case.
+Fay's partner Sterrett tries to steal a model of the invention, but returns it when he finds that it is worthless.
+Johnny Smith, secretary to Fay, is discharged but secures work at a newspaper, and gets a position for Vale as a column writer.
 Vale gives up inventing and when Johnny marries Miss Fay, they provide a home for Rip and Patch.